-“The benefit of a Roth IRA is that … withdrawals are not taxable; withdrawals don’t impact Social Security [or] Medicare taxes,” said Ilene Davis, CFP, MBA, author of Wealthy By Choice: Choosing Your Way to a Wealthier Future.
-“However, there is no guarantee that withdrawals will not be taxed in the future … My general rule is that if a client is in the 22 percent or more tax bracket and can qualify for a traditional IRA, they should take the tax breaks now.”
+“The benefit of a Roth IRA is that … withdrawals are not taxable; withdrawals don’t impact Social Security [or] Medicare taxes,” said Ilene Davis, CFP and author of Wealthy By Choice: Choosing Your Way to a Wealthier Future.
+“However, there is no guarantee that withdrawals will not be taxed in the future … My general rule is that if a client is in the 22% or more tax bracket and can qualify for a traditional IRA, they should take the tax breaks now.”

-If neither the traditional or Roth IRA seems like the best option for you, speak to a financial advisor about other retirement plans that are available to business owners, including a SIMPLE IRA, SEP IRA or Solo 401(k).
+If neither the traditional or Roth IRA seems like the best option for you, speak to a financial advisor about other retirement plan options available to business owners, including a SIMPLE IRA, SEP IRA, solo 401(k), or 7702 plan.
 These plans often allow you to contribute more than you would in a traditional or Roth IRA, though there are more eligibility requirements.

-“In a SEP IRA, you can contribute 20 percent of your earnings as a sole proprietor or 25 percent as an S- or C-corp up to $56,000, which is significantly higher [than a traditional or Roth IRA],” Todd said.
+“In a SEP IRA, you can contribute 20% of your earnings as a sole proprietor or 25% as an S- or C-corp up to $56,000, which is significantly higher [than a traditional or Roth IRA],” Todd said.
 “Ask yourself how much you can comfortably contribute into a retirement plan without putting yourself in a tight cash flow position.”